 Additionally, the sale of an Approved Vendor is permissible.
-A change in ownership of the Approved Vendor (e.g., the sale of an entire LLC to a new entity) with no change to the AV/project pairings does not require consent, but does require the Approved Vendor to alert the Program Administrator to the change and provide documentation of the sale.17 The new owner will need to submit an Approved Vendor application with details specific to its ownership of the LLC (see Section 2 for more detail on Approved Vendor requirements).
-Additionally, the new owner must contact its contracting utility/utilities to update its contact and banking information for the respective REC contracts with the utility.
+A change in ownership of the Approved Vendor (e.g., the sale of an entire LLC to a new entity) with no change to the AV/project pairings does not require consent, but does require the Approved Vendor to alert the Program Administrator to the change and provide documentation of the sale.30 The new owner will need to submit an Approved Vendor application with details specific to its ownership of the LLC (see Section 2 for more detail on Approved Vendor requirements).
+Additionally, the new owner must contact its contracting utility/utilities to update its contact and banking information for the respective REC contracts with the utility.Contracts with the utility.
+An EEC-qualified Approved Vendor must maintain its EEC eligibility after the sale in order for any projects that are not yet Part II approved to remain in the Program in the EEC category.
+If the new owner is not EEC qualified, any Part I projects that are not yet Part II approved would need to be removed, collateral forfeited, and reapplied to the appropriate non-EEC open block, or placed on a waitlist if applicable.